-Many of these tools and skills are new, and are in high demand for businesses seeking to move to public cloud using IaaS or PaaS.
+Many of these tools and skills are new and are in high demand for businesses seeking to move to the public cloud using IaaS or PaaS.
 Once the culture and feedback loops are in place improving processes can begin.

 Step #5 – Continuous Improvement

 Once your IT department begins the journey towards DevOps, be prepared because there will be push-back, frustration, resignations, and disruption of the status quo.